The Atacama Cosmology Telescope: Flux Upper Limits from a Targeted Search for Extragalactic Transients: Estimation of the calibration variance

 A key issue in time domain analyses with ACT or any future experiment is characterising how much the calibration changes with time.
 For ACT, temporal changes in calibration could be caused by variations in the telescope optics, thermal fluctuations in the detector arrays and changes in atmospheric loading and emission, to name a few.
 The calibration stability can be estimated using an object whose time dependent flux is sufficiently well known a priori, since any deviations from the known flux can be attributed to calibration errors.

 We use observations of Uranus to estimate our calibration variance.
 Uranus was frequently observed throughout the ACTPol and AdvACT data-taking seasons, and is bright enough to provide high SNR in a single observation but not so bright so as to create a non-linear detector response.
 In addition to Uranus, we considered using the light curves of objects expected to have a constant intrinsic flux, including the brightest dusty point sources identified in the f220 coadded ACT map \citep{2020JCAP...12..046N}, the core of the Orion nebula, the core of the M87 galaxy, and the extended radio lobes of galaxies with AGNs and jets.
-Each these sources turned out to be more difficult to use than Uranus, either because they have small SNR or are extended and tricky to model as point-like sources.
+Each of these sources turned out to be more difficult to use than Uranus, either because they have small SNR or are extended and tricky to model as point-like sources.
 We therefore defer characterising the ACT calibration with these and other sources to a future study.

-ACT makes targeted observations of Uranus every few days as part of its routine calibration program, which uses a model of the planet's brightness to convert power incident on the detectors to brightness temperature units (pW to \si{\micro \kelvin}; \citealt{2020JCAP...12..047A}).\footnote{The final absolute calibration of the ACT maps uses the \Planck maps which are calibrated based on the dipole induced by Earth's solar period.
+ACT made targeted observations of Uranus every few days as part of its routine calibration program, which uses a model of the planet's brightness to convert power incident on the detectors to brightness temperature units (pW to \si{\micro \kelvin}; \citealt{2020JCAP...12..047A}).\footnote{The final absolute calibration of the ACT maps uses the \Planck maps which are calibrated based on the dipole induced by Earth's solar period.
 Uranus is used as an intermediate, intraseason calibrator.
-This final calibration factor ranges between 1 and 6 per cent depending on array and frequency.} In addition to these targeted observations we used any chance observations of Uranus when it happened to be in the field during regular CMB observations.
+The variation in the calibration factor ranges between 1 and 6 per cent depending on array and frequency.} In addition to these targeted observations we used any chance observations of Uranus when it happened to be in the field during regular CMB observations.